Tashichho Dzong in spring in Thimphu, Bhutan

 Food and drink

-Here is the cost of some basic items and meals in Thimphu to help you plan your budget:
+Here are the prices of some basic items and meals in Thimphu to help you plan your budget:

 ItemPrice